 UTILITY BILL RATES INCREASES AS OF JULY 1, 2015

-On July 1, the City implemented new water rates to help pay for improvements to the water treatment and distribution system – improvements which will allow the City to continue to provide safe and clean drinking water.The City’s key water supply facilities and infrastructure, which were built in the 1960s with the aid of federal funds, are now nearing their capacity and at the end of their useful life.
+On July 1, the City implemented new water rates and they will take effect the first billing cycle following the effective date.
+The rate increase is to help pay for improvements to the water treatment and distribution system – improvements which will allow the City to continue to provide safe and clean drinking water.The City’s key water supply facilities and infrastructure, which were built in the 1960s with the aid of federal funds, are now nearing their capacity and at the end of their useful life.

 To estimate your water rate increase, check out the Water Consumption Cost Calculator at: www.lakeoswego.city/finance/water-consumption-cost-calculator.